Parallel Spawning Strategies for Dynamic-Aware MPI Applications: Related Work

-According to the classification proposed by Feitelson and Rudolph~\cite{Feitelson1996}, applications executed in large-scale computing facilities can be grouped into four categories.
-This classification is based on two main criteria: (1) whether the number of processes can change during execution, i.e., whether reconfiguration is supported, and (2) who determines the job size, either the user or the RMS.
-Table~\ref{tab:job-classification} summarizes this classification.
+According to the classification proposed by Feitelson and Rudolph~\cite{Feitelson1996}, applications executed in large-scale computing facilities can be grouped into four categories (see Table~\ref{tab:5-job-classification}).
+This classification is based on two main criteria: (1) whether the number of processes can change during execution, i.e., whether reconfiguration is supported, and (2) who determines the new job size, either the application or the RMS.

-In this paper, we consider malleability as the ability of a distributed parallel job to change its size in terms of MPI ranks by adjusting the computational resources initially allocated to the job at any point during execution as often as required.
-This capability is activated at specific checkpoints within the application and requires the execution of a series of stages: \begin{enumerate} \item \textbf{Reconfiguration feasibility}: The RMS determines whether the job should be resized according to a dynamic resource allocation policy.
+In this paper, we consider malleability as the ability of a distributed parallel job to change its size in terms of \gls{mpi} ranks by adjusting the computational resources initially allocated to the job at any point during execution as often as required.
+This capability is activated at specific checkpoints within the application and requires the execution of a series of stages: \begin{enumerate} \item \textbf{Reconfiguration feasibility}: The \gls{rms} determines whether the job should be resized according to a dynamic resource allocation policy.
 If not, the subsequent steps are not performed.